-From the Summit of Jack London you can see the entire Sonoma Valley!
+From the Summit of Jack London, you can see the entire Sonoma Valley!
 The 8.6 miles and 1,700 ft elevation gain is totally worth it!
 Half in shade and half in full sun, this hike will not disappoint!
 Looking for a longer hike at Jack London?
-How does 11 miles and 1,700 feet elevation gain sound?
+How do 11 miles and 1,700 feet elevation gain sound?
 Head up to the Sonoma Ridge Trail and check out the views of San Pablo Bay!
 Looking for a through hike from Jack London to North Sonoma Mountain?
 Park a car at each end or wait for when the Sugar Shuttle runs their shuttle between the two parks and hike the 8.4 miles with 1,600 feet elevation gain to get 2 parks for the price of 1 hike!

 Sugarloaf State Park

 Sugarloaf has it all!
 A campground, an observatory, 25 miles of trails to the tops of the mountains, waterfalls, and vineyard views!
 Sugarloaf was hit hard with the 2017 fires and has been amazing to watch how mother nature has been healing!
-Hiking to the top of Bald Mountain at 2,729 feet above the valley with 360 views of both Sonoma AND Napa Valleys after the fires was both painful and hopeful.
-Prior to the fires we were here all the time!
-The seasonal waterfall and Brushy Peaks is one of our favorite spots to go in this park!
+Hiking to the top of Bald Mountain at 2,729 feet above the valley with 360 views of both Sonoma AND Napa Valleys after the fires were both painful and hopeful.
+Prior to the fires, we were here all the time!
+The seasonal waterfall and Brushy Peaks is one of our favorite spots to go to this park!
 Next door to Sugarloaf is Hood Mountain Regional Park and guess what?!
 You can hike from one to the other!
 The Sugar Shuttle also runs between both of these parks or you can park a vehicle at either end.
 We usually hit Gunsight Rock in Hood Mountain Regional Park at least once a year.
 There are a few ways to reach it and we love all of them!
 Warning!
 It is a challenging hike!

 Armstrong Woods State Park

 Armstrong Woods was the very first hike we did when we moved to Sonoma County!
 We got lost and did 3 miles instead of 2…that was a big hike for us!
 The bosslady had back issues prior to moving here and walking around the block was tough but now…there’s not much holding her back from getting out there!
 If you go in the spring, you might just see a ton of newts covering the trails on the way down to Gilliam Creek!
-That was a brutal 9.5 mile hike with 1,700 feet elevation gain and 11 creek crossings!
+That was a brutal 9.5-mile hike with 1,700 feet elevation gain and 11 creek crossings!
 If you’re wanting a shorter hike with great views of the Austin Creek Wilderness, there’s a shorter version at just 5 miles and 1,100 feet elevation gain.
 In the fall it is gorgeous!
 Our favorite loop at Armstrong is the East Ridge Trail.
 You get to hit all the highlights of the park in about 6 miles and 1,100 feet elevation gain.
 Bonus to all of this??
 The REDWOODS!
 They are spectacular!
-If you only have a couple hours, go walk the 1.5 mile discovery trail on the floor of the park and enjoy the redwoods then go into Guerneville for ice cream or head over to Korbel for some sparkling wine!
+If you only have a couple of hours, go walk the 1.5-mile discovery trail on the floor of the park and enjoy the redwoods then go into Guerneville for ice cream or head over to Korbel for some sparkling wine!
 P.S.
 Korbel has a great free tour with loads of history!